MAGIS

 Design Elements

-When considering a brand’s visual identity and all the elements involved in establishing a cohesive and consistent voice, as a designer, I, considered all of the design elements that would aid establishing the same communication goal across all platforms such as lines, shapes, colour, typography, imagery and layout.
-The process of visual branding creation started with considering the symbolic meaning behind each of the design elements and focused on ensuring that the brand’s keywords, message, and personality were supported and reinforced in each decision.
+When considering a brand’s visual identity and the elements involved in establishing a cohesive and consistent voice, the design process focused on ensuring that all visual components supported a unified communication goal across platforms.
+This included lines, shapes, colour, typography, imagery, and layout.
+The process began by considering the symbolic meaning behind each design element, ensuring the brand’s keywords, message, and personality were consistently reinforced in every decision.

 Colour Palette